Wisdan21/terraform-s3-website/README.md

    git clone https://github.com/glennbechdevops/terraform-s3-website.git .
    cd terraform-s3-website
    ```
-   this will create a terraform-s3-website folder on your file systme.
+   this will create a terraform-s3-website folder on your file system.
+This will also be your working directory from now on.

 ### Step 2: Terraform Configuration